To diversify its workforce, Golden Valley engineering firm starts training program

-As the child of a Nigerian civil engineer, Afeez Ibrahim, shadowed his dad on job sites and figured he'd grow up to become a projects inspector just like him.
+As the child of a Nigerian civil engineer, Afeez Ibrahim shadowed his dad on job sites and figured he would grow up to become a projects inspector just like him.

-At 37 years old and now living half way around the world, Ibrahim is finally getting that chance.
-He's been hired by WSB as a full-time pipeline inspector thanks to the WSB Opportunity Plus civil engineering training program he graduated from last week in Minneapolis.
+At 37 years old and now living halfway around the world, Ibrahim is finally getting that chance.
+He has been hired by WSB as a full-time pipeline inspector thanks to the WSB Opportunity Plus civil-engineering training program he graduated from last week in Minneapolis.

-He'll make $23 an hour, the most he has made since arriving in the U.S. five years ago, and have benefits and an opportunity to earn additional industry certifications.
+He will make $23 an hour, the most he has made since arriving in the U.S. five years ago.
+He also will receive benefits and have an opportunity to earn additional industry certifications.

 "Now my kids will have more," Ibrahim said.